 Maya Angelou was quoted as saying, “You can’t know where you are going, until you know where you have been” and we happen to agree whole-heartedly with her wisdom.
 That is why we have spent many hours learning about our Viking heritage and how it shaped the history of our Danish pastry as well as who we are as a family.

 Vikings spread out from the Scandinavian region into North-Western Europe, Belarus, Ukraine, and European Russia which means that Danish people have distant cousins now living all over the world thanks to the Vikings.
 Denmark as a country is exceedingly proud of its Viking history with plenty of museums dedicated solely to the history and advances of the Vikings.
 As a proud Danish bakery, we aim to remember our heritage and our Viking ancestors the only way we know how to, and that’s by making and sharing incredible Viking cakes and Viking pastries inspired by traditional Danish recipes passed down through many generations.

-The Kransekager.
 Also referred to as a Kransekake or a Viking Wedding Cake, this famous cake resembles a small tower built of 15 rings of pastry made from almond paste and sugar.
 Traditionally there is a bottle of Cherry Kirsch or wine inside the rings which guests enjoy with a piece of the cake.
 This Scandinavian traditional treat is usually made for anniversaries or weddings but is enjoyable at any special occasion.
 Our Kransekager comes with 15 concentric rings and one top ring stacked on top of each other, four S-shaped biscuits, and 20 almond paste and sugar bars so there will be more than enough pieces for everyone.
 To celebrate our beautifully mixed American-Danish culture, this cake comes with six U.S. flags and six Danish flags so you can show your support for the combination of cultures.
-Traditionally a Viking wedding cake, the Kransekager was served at our family’s weddings, we made this into our traditional groomsmens cake to celebrate the big day.
+Traditionally a Viking wedding cake, the Kransekager was served at our family’s weddings and made into our traditional groomsmens cake to celebrate the big day.

-Harvest Kringle.
-Apple Orchards have a very significant place in Denmark.
-Beginning in the early 1800's, the Danes started to cultivate the apple, founding a royal tree nursery.
-They would use these apples, especially in the fall in many of their favorite autumn treats.
-Our Harvest Kringle takes our scratch made filling of crisp and juicy Michigan apples sprinkled with cinnamon and we layer it with sweet toffee bits.
+Apple orchards have a very significant place in Denmark.
+Beginning in the early 1800s, the Danes started to cultivate the apple, founding a royal tree nursery.
+They would use these apples, especially in the fall, in many of their favorite autumn treats.
+Our Harvest Kringle takes our scratch made filling of crisp and juicy apples sprinkled with cinnamon and we layer it with sweet toffee bits.
 This Kringle is then topped with creamy icing and more toffee bits for a delicious harvest specialty that would make our ancestors proud.